Optimize your Amplitude workflow to improve user engagement

 Knowing who is using your product is just as important as knowing what they're doing with it.

-Amplitude's Personas chart groups your users into clusters based on the similarities of their event behavior: users who behave the same way, end up in the same cluster.
-It can help you surface similarities between user cohorts you may not have thought to look for.
-And it can guide you through the process of creating a comprehensive set of user personas for your product.
+Amplitude's Personas chart groups your users into clusters based on the similarities of their event behavior: users who behave the same way end up in the same cluster.
+The Personas chart can surface similarities between user cohorts you may not have thought to look for, and it can guide you through creating a comprehensive set of user personas for your product.

 Read more about Persona development

-Amplitude's Engagement Matrix chart breaks out the top and bottom events for engagement into a four-quadrant matrix view, so you can easily spot which features you should refactor or deprecate, and which ones offer the potential for extending engagement into other areas of your product.
-This way, you can develop a better understanding of the high-level pattern of feature engagement in your product, by both breadth and frequency.
+Amplitude's Engagement Matrix chart breaks out the top and bottom events for engagement into a four-quadrant matrix view.
+You can spot which features to refactor or deprecate, and which ones offer the potential for extending engagement into other areas of your product.
+This view helps you understand the high-level pattern of feature engagement in your product, by both breadth and frequency.

 Read more about the Engagement Matrix

 Beyond this workflow, use Amplitude to explore your product and user data further.
-Create cohorts in various charts and compare how those different groups of users are engaging with your product.
+Create cohorts in various charts and compare how different groups of users engage with your product.
 Are they taking different flows in their user journeys?
 Do experiments show they convert more quickly with one variant?

 Drill down into the differences and develop hypotheses on what product changes can encourage all users to become power users.
-Test these hypotheses via A/B testing.
+Test these hypotheses through A/B testing.

 Use your wins to make meaningful product changes, and repeat as needed.